+Social media promotion continues to be extremely effective in promoting center activities and will continue to be utilized by posting information and creating events online.
 Activities such as monthly workshops, community events, or job fairs are shared with community partners as NCWorks services, with materials such as schedules, flyers, and table coverings displaying the NCWorks brand.
+Staff consistently engage with community partners promoting the use of NCWorks at various events, meetings, and community gatherings.